Capp3/NewsNewt/docs/index.md

 ## Configuration

-The service is configured via environment variables in `compose.yml`:
+The service is configured via environment variables.
+See [`config/.env.sample`](../config/.env.sample) for a complete template with detailed descriptions.

+### Available Settings

 | Variable              | Default | Description                                    |
 | --------------------- | ------- | ---------------------------------------------- |